-First, you'll want to choose the best child counselor that is qualified, experienced, and who can put your child at ease.
+- First, you'll want to choose the best child counselor, preferably one who is qualified, experienced, and can put your child at ease.

 - You will also need to meet with the therapist one on one to discuss your child's needs and what you hope to accomplish through counseling sessions.

 - Every appointment is essential, so make sure to take your child to every counseling session.